GuillaumeLoslier/GuillaumeLoslier.github.io/_posts/2022-03-09-philosophy-of-technology-use.md

 title: Philosophy of Technology Use
 tag: philosophie
 ---
+I'm spending a lot of time watching screens.
+I know I'm not alone in this.
 I spoke last Sunday with my friend Bilal about the book Digital Minimalism, and how I had created a table in which I tried to find alternatives to the social media apps I was using.
 We have to be careful in how we use these technologies as we often end up wasting a great amount of time distracted by them.

 <table class="table-latitude">
 <thead>